How to Win Channel Partner Interest in Today’s Complex and Competitive Environment!

 - Teach them how to handle issues in the field

 - Provide them with downloadable resources

 - Pricing docs./ configuration tools

-Overall, ensuring partners with the right level of detail without overwhelming them at the same time is imperative; a balance of information and motivation is key to short and long-term success.
+Overall, ensuring partners with the right level of detail without overwhelming them at the same time is important.
+A balance of information and motivation is key to short and long-term success.

-By continually giving partners content on an ongoing basis and routinely assuring partners that “you are there for them” they will quickly see the strategic value in the partnership.
+Therefore, always provide partners with content.
+Also, routinely assure partners that “you are there for them”.
+Consequently, they will see the strategic value in the partnership.